27 Tiny Everyday Mistakes You're Probably Making But Don't Know It

 Eager to make your jeans a little less gross?
 Try freezing them instead to kill that lingering bacteria.
-(Yes, seriously!)
+Seriously!

 Not switching the direction of your ceiling fan seasonally

-Though you might only use your ceiling fan during the warmer months, it's an essential tool for keeping warm in the winter, too—if you know how to use it, that is.
+Though you might only use your ceiling fan during the warmer months, it can also be an essential tool for keeping warm in the winter—if you know how to use it, that is.
 In the spring and summer, you'll want to run your fan counter-clockwise to push cold air down toward your body, making you feel cooler.
 In the fall and winter, you'll want to flip the switch on your fan's base so that it spins clockwise, pushing warm air down, thus keeping the whole room warmer.